2501 Franklin Dr., Fort Lauderdale, FL 33311

-The community center houses an updated Fitness Center.
+The community center houses an updated fitness center.
 Annual access to the fitness center costs $21.20 and may be purchased at the park during normal business hours.
-The fitness room hours are Monday - Friday 8 a.m. - 1:30 p.m., and Saturdays 8 a.m. - 2 p.m.
+The fitness room hours and Mondays to Fridays, 8 a.m.-1:30 p.m., and Saturdays, 8 a.m.-2 p.m.

 To reserve Shelter #1 -